ibm-cloud-docs/discovery-data/connect.md

 Use this option to upload data you stored locally.
 Only documents supported by {{site.data.keyword.discovery-data_short}} are crawled; all others are ignored.
 {: shortdesc}

-See [Configuring data sources](/docs/services/discovery-data?topic=discovery-data-data-sources#data-sources) for the list of supported data sources you can use to create collections.
+For a list of file types that you can upload to {{site.data.keyword.discovery-data_short}}, see [Supported file types](/docs/services/discovery-data?topic=discovery-data-supportedfiletypes#supportedfiletypes).
 After the upload begins, the **Overview** tab opens and updates as documents are added to the collection.

+For the list of supported data sources that you can use to create collections, see [Configuring data sources](/docs/services/discovery-data?topic=discovery-data-collection-types#collection-types).

 ## Collection overview